 Many are of New Orleans when I lived there in the late 1960's and early 1970's and

 on subsequent visits back.
-Others are of the 2004 and 2005 hurricane damage in Florida,
+Others are of the more recent hurricane damage in Florida,

 New Orleans and Mississippi.